Anne Nikitin is an Ivor Novello nominated composer who was named ‘2018 Composer to Watch’ on Classic FM.

-Anne has just completed FOUR KIDS AND IT, a children’s fantasy movie based on Jacqueline Wilson’s novel starring Michael Caine, Russell Brand, Matthew Goode, and Paula Patton; and is scoring LOST GIRLS, a Netflix thriller starring Amy Ryan, Gabriel Byrne and Dean Winters.
+Her most recent work includes FOUR KIDS AND IT, a children’s fantasy movie based on Jacqueline Wilson’s novel starring Michael Caine, Russell Brand, Matthew Goode, and Paula Patton set for a 2020 release; and LOST GIRLS, a Netflix thriller starring Amy Ryan, Gabriel Byrne and Dean Winters directed by Academy Award nominee Liz Garbus.

-Other recent productions include the BBC drama MRS WILSON, starring Ruth Wilson, Iain Glen and Keeley Hawes; SULPHUR AND WHITE, directed by Julian Jarrold starring Anna Friel, Mark Stanley and Emily Beecham; and the 2019 Sundance feature documentary UNTOUCHABLE about Harvey Weinstein, directed by Ursula MacFarlane and produced by two-time Oscar winner Simon Chinn.
+Other recent productions include the BBC drama MRS WILSON, starring Ruth Wilson, Iain Glen and Keeley Hawes; The Netflix Original series THE DISAPPEARANCE OF MADELEINE MCCANN; and the 2019 Sundance feature documentary UNTOUCHABLE about Harvey Weinstein, directed by Ursula MacFarlane and produced by two-time Oscar winner Simon Chinn.

 In 2016 she wrote the music for Damien Hirst’s acclaimed exhibition in Venice and accompanying feature film TREASURES FROM THE WRECK OF THE UNBELIEVABLE.
 The score was performed by the London Contemporary Orchestra and nominated for a Jerry Goldsmith Award.